pugakn/not-bad-time/README.md

 ## Description

-Not Bad Time is a demo application created specifically for GoodTime.
+Not Bad Time is a demo application.
 Its purpose is to showcase my full-stack development abilities and features various technologies like Firebase, Firestore, GraphQL, React, StyledComponents, Next.js, and Jest unit tests.

 I deployed the demo using Vercel, so you can experience the live demo of this application at https://not-bad-time.vercel.app/.